echedev/theseus-navigator/docs/cookbook/bottom-navigation-bar.md

     - The Task details screen shoudl allow to navigate back to Task list screen.
     - When the Task details screen is opened and user switch to the "Settings" section by the bottom bar, the state of "Tasks" section should remain.
 Once switch back to "Tasks" section, user should still see the Task details screen and be able to return back to Task list.
 - A state of screens should be persisted while switching between sections.
-    - Particulary, the scroll position on the Tasl list screen should persist when user switch to the "Settings" section and return back to "Tasks".
+    - Particulary, the scroll position on the Task list screen should persist when user switch to the "Settings" section and return back to "Tasks".

 ### HOW TO IMPLEMENT